 - Display a sign stating that CCTV is in operation and it should have details of who is responsible.

-Your recordings should be in a secure area/room and only nominated staff stated in your CCTV policy are allowed access.
+- Recordings should be in a secure area/room and only nominated staff stated in the CCTV policy should be granted access.

 Never misuse surveillance footage, it is classed as personal information under section 29/35 of the DPA

 If considering a CCTV system then a privacy impact assessment (PIA) would be advised.
-A PIA is recommended for projects where new and intrusive technology is being used or where private or sensative data which was collected for a limited purpose is going to be used in an unexpected way.
+A PIA is recommended for projects where new and intrusive technology is being used.
+It is used for when private or sensitive data which is collected for a limited purpose is going to be used in an unexpected way.

-When installing any system from CCTV to a simple lock for business or residential our team will advise on current regulations etc so that you can be confident you will have the correct system installed for you particular requirements.
+When installing any system from CCTV to a simple lock for business or residential our team will advise on current regulations which apply.
+You can be confident of having the correct system installed for your particular requirements.

 “Information taken from the information commissioners office (ICO) website 2018”